elucian/bee/syntax/structure.md

 ## Data types

 Bee implements a variety of data types and data structures.
-In most use cases programmers do not have to define new structures but customize existing ones.
+In most use whens programmers do not have to define new structures but customize existing ones.

 Users can define type aliases using symbol "<:" and a _type descriptor_.
 Type aliases will inherit all methods of the original type and can have additional methods.